enkidevs/curriculum/sql/dql/joins/union.md

 # UNION

 ---

 ## Content

 The **union** of two or more tables means combining their **type-matching rows**.
-Unlike the `JOIN` operation, which combines columns (containing all entries from either the left, the right or both tables), the `UNION` operation always retrieves every entry in *both tables*.
+Unlike the `JOIN` operation, which combines columns (containing all entries from either the left, the right or both tables), the `UNION` operation always retrieves every entry in _both tables_.

-However, there are two necessary conditions for a `UNION` to be performed:
-    - each union query must have the same number of columns
-    - every *nth* column must have the same type in all union queries
+However, there are two necessary conditions for a `UNION` to be performed: - each union query must have the same number of columns - every _nth_ column must have the same type in all union queries

 For example, the following union will fail:

 ```sql
 SELECT *
 FROM language